ibm-cloud-docs/data-virtualization/iam.md

 ## Console user experience
 {: #console-ux}

 The service console login page has the option to log in with your IBMid and password.
 After the **Sign In via IBMid** button is clicked, the user is directed to the IAM login page, on which the password is entered.
 When authentication is completed, the user is redirected back to the console.
-Before such login can be successful, the IBMid user must be added to each database service instance by the database administrator through the console or REST API.
-Just like for a non-IBMid user, a user ID for the database service instance must be entered at the same time that the IBMid user is added.
-The user ID needs to be unique within the database service instance.
-This user ID is also the authorization (AUTH) ID within the database.
+Before such login can be successful, the IBMid user must be added to each database service instance by the administrator through the console or REST API.

 To add a user with either an IBMid or a service ID by using the web console, complete the following steps: